 A Review of Lisa Birnbaum’s Worthy

-This review first appeared on Fourth & Sycamore.
-Lisa Birnbaum’s Worthy (Dzanc Books, 2016) tells the story of Ludmila, an eastern European woman managing a run-down strip joint… Read more “A Review of Lisa Birnbaum’s Worthy”
+Lisa Birnbaum’s Worthy (Dzanc Books, 2016) tells the story of Ludmila, an eastern European woman managing a run-down strip joint in Tampa, Florida.
+The novel is narrated in Ludmila’s… Read more “A Review of Lisa Birnbaum’s Worthy”

 A Review of Scruffians: Stories of Better Sodomites by Hal Duncan